Local Industry Participation in Public and Private Sector Projects - Premier's Circular 2025/02

 Western Australian businesses are of critical importance in the State’s continued economic growth.

 Their growth is reliant on Western Australian Government and private sector opportunities.
-In order for such opportunities to be realised, policies and supporting legislation have been introduced to assist locally-based, competitive suppliers to be successful in this market.
+For such opportunities to be realised, policies and supporting legislation have been introduced to assist locally-based, competitive suppliers to be successful in these markets.

-Both public and private sector principle organisations should consult with the Department of Jobs, Tourism, Science and Innovation (JTSI) Industry Development Division, in ensuring that the Government’s objective to maximise local industry participation is realised.
+Both public and private sector principal organisations should consult with the Department of Energy and Economic Diversification (DEED) Industry Development Division, in ensuring that the Government’s objective to maximise local industry participation is pursued.

 Background

-The Government aims to realise increased employment, apprenticeship and trainee opportunities and aboriginal engagement for Western Australians by increasing the levels of local participation by industry in the State’s major infrastructure projects.
+The Government aims to realise increased employment, apprenticeship and trainee opportunities and Aboriginal engagement for Western Australians by increasing the levels of local participation by industry in the State’s investment and consumption expenditure.

 These opportunities include government purchasing and supply contracts, infrastructure and capital works programs and major private sector projects.
-The success of local businesses in supplying goods and services for these initiatives will expand local industry capability; encourage business innovation; enhance skills by providing opportunities to broaden and deepen the level of training and experience of our workforce.
-Additionally, promoting the exchange of technology and intellectual property; expand regional development; and provide increased access to Australian and global supply chains.
+The success of local businesses in supplying goods and services for these initiatives expands local industry capability; encourages business innovation; enhances skills by providing opportunities to broaden and deepen the level of training and experience of our workforce.

-Benefits to public authorities and project owners and their purchasing agents include reduced operational downtime costs through access to local products, equipment, skills and support; facilitation of communication and reporting; and availability of reliable supply.
+Benefits to public authorities and project proponents include reduced operational downtime costs through access to local products, equipment, skills and support; facilitation of communication and reporting; and availability of reliable supply.

 The purpose of the Western Australian Jobs Act 2017 (WA Jobs Act) is to use the State’s procurement to enhance local industry participation, particularly that of small and medium sized enterprises (SMEs).
 The WA Jobs Act is the first piece of procurement-related legislation that applies to all State Government Agencies and across all forms of procurement.
 The WA Jobs Act aims to provide potential suppliers with an open, effective and competitive market.

-WAIPS is made up of a number of measures for maximising opportunities for Western Australians and SMEs through government procurement.
-WAIPS components include: procurement related principles and policies; participation plans; reporting on employment, skilling and sourcing, strategic projects; and regional procurement.
+WAIPS consists of a number of measures for maximising opportunities for Western Australian SMEs through government procurement.
+These include: procurement related principles and policies; participation plans; reporting on employment, skilling and sourcing, use of strategic project designation; and regional procurement support.
 WAIPS applies above designated threshold levels.
+Agencies have a legal responsibility to meet these obligations.

-In July 2020, the Premier launched the Western Australian Buy Local Policy 2020.
+The Western Australian Buy Local Policy 2022 is also relevant.
 The policy contains a range of initiatives and price preferences that provide local businesses with an enhanced opportunity when bidding to supply to the Government.
-In recognising that agencies’ procurement needs and methods can vary, this policy requires agencies to prepare an Implementation Agreement.
-The policy applies to procurement at all values and has a strong emphasis on regional sourcing.
+This latest version of the policy enhances the regional price preferences.

-The Government’s capacity to achieve its growth and employment targets depends on maximising the potential that Western Australian businesses can offer to projects in the State, and to provide value for the money invested by the government in its purchase of goods and services.
-JTSI’s Local Capability Fund provides assistance to SMEs in enhancing their business model in terms of supply.
+The Government’s capacity to achieve its growth and employment targets depends on maximising the potential that Western Australian businesses can offer to projects in the State, and to provide value for the money invested by the Government in its purchase of goods and services.
+DEED’s Local Capability Fund (LCF) provides assistance to SMEs in enhancing their business model in terms of supply.
+Rounds of LCF are held each year to support SMEs productivity and competitiveness.

 PREMIER